 The Interpretive Grape Garden

-The Interpretive Grape Garden in the Los Angeles State Historic Park will be a site-specific, public-memory installation that focuses on the city's early history (and 'pre-' history) through the grape.
-Located on the south side of the park, along Spring Street, the Grape Garden will be near the Los Angeles River, which will feed it, and near the site of the Tongva settlement of YangNa.
-It is in an area of the city where wineries such as Vache et Cie. and the Pelancoli Winery once operated, and where streets named after local winemakers attest to the city's role in early California winemaking.
-The state's oldest living vine, the 170-year-old Vina Madre at El Pueblo de Los Angeles National Monument is nearby.
-Winemaking continues to this day in the area, most notably at the historic San Antonio Winery and the more recently established Angeleno Wine Company.
+The Interpretive Grape Garden will be a site-specific, public-memory installation that focuses on the city's early history (and 'pre-' history) through the grape.
+It should be located near the Los Angeles River and near the site of the Indigenous settlement of Yangnaa and in an area of the city where wineries once operated.
+The Los Angeles State Historic Park, located in near streets named after local winemakers that attest to the city's role in early California winemaking, would be an ideal site.
+The LASHP is also near California's oldest living vine, the 170-year-old Viña Madre at El Pueblo de Los Angeles National Monument.
+Winemaking continues to take place today in the area, most notably at the historic San Antonio Winery and the more recently established Angeleno Wine Company.

 Layout of the Garden

-The Grape Garden will be divided into three vineyards: the Tongva Vineyard, which will feature the native Desert Wild grape; the Spanish Vineyard, which will feature the winemaking Mission grape; and the Hybrid Vineyard, which will be planted with the Hybrid Mission grape.
-Traditional Tongva fencing, which weaves woody vegetation with tree and brush branches, will be erected to section off the different parts of the Garden.
+The Grape Garden will be divided into three vineyards: the Indigenous Vineyard, which will feature the native Desert Wild grape; the Spanish Vineyard, which will feature the winemaking Mission grape; and the Hybrid Vineyard, which will be planted with the Vina Madre grape.
+Traditional indigenous fencing, which weaves woody vegetation with tree and brush branches, will be erected to section off the different parts of the Garden.

 In 1769, the Junipero Serra expedition arrived in Los Angeles.
 The man who kept a journal of the expedition, Father Juan Crespi, wrote about observing an abundance of wild grapes that seemed to him "arranged almost as if they had been planted."
-This statement may reflect a lack of knowledge about the ways in which the Tongva shaped the landscape, and can provide a jumping off point for the design of this part of the Grape Garden.
-The Tongva Vineyard will be planted with the native Desert Wild grape according to Tongva agricultural processes.
+This statement may reflect a lack of knowledge about the ways in which Indigenous peoples shaped the landscape, and can provide a jumping off point for the design of this part of the Grape Garden.
+The Indigenous Vineyard will be planted with the native Desert Wild grape according to Indigenous agricultural processes.

-This part of the Grape Garden recalls the vineyard planted here by the Avila family in 1821, as well as the vineyards that characterized the landscape of pre-industrial Los Angeles during it's winemaking heyday.
-The Spanish Vineyard will be planted with the winemaking Mission grape and be arranged in rows according to winegrowing practice of the era.
-Through this section of the Interpretive Grape Garden in the Los Angeles State Historic Park, we acknowledge the symbolic weight for the Tongva, whose ancestors, under duress, planted and cared for the early vineyards of L.A.
+This part of the Grape Garden recalls the vineyards that characterized the landscape of pre-industrial Los Angeles during it's winemaking heyday.
+The Spanish Vineyard will be planted with the winemaking Mission grape and be arranged in rows according to the winegrowing practice of the time.
+Through this section of the Grape Garden, we acknowledge the symbolic weight for the local Indigenous people who, under duress, planted and cared for the early vineyards of L.A.
+We also remember here the work and sacrifice of the Chinese and Mexican immigrants who joined them in the vineyards as the industry continued to grow.

 The Time Garden

-Another possibility for the Tongva Vineyard is to create a Time Garden.
+Another possibility for the Indigenous Vineyard is to create a Time Garden.
 In this arrangement, a wooden chair, or other Western furniture object, would be placed in the center of the space, and the native vines would then grow up and over it, eventually returning it to nature.
 A stop-action camera would be bolted to the spot, which would film the growth of the vines through the years, as well as the decomposition of the furniture object.
 The Time Garden would be a contemplation on time and healing.
-While specifically referencing the Tongva, it will point to a wider conversation about the history of trauma experienced by diverse communities in Los Angeles.
+While specifically referencing the Indigenous people of the area, it will point to a wider conversation about decolonization and the history of trauma experienced by diverse communities in Los Angeles.

 The Hybridization Lab